josephedward/streamlit-secure-context/README.md

 Placeholder for inference logic.
 Responds to `INIT` (model loading) and `INFER` (dummy result) messages.
 Replace with real ML model loading and inference code.

 ## Scripts
-`./scripts/bootstrap.sh` automates building the frontend and installing the Python package:
 ```bash
 ./scripts/bootstrap.sh
 ```

-## Next Steps
-1. Integrate real model loading and inference in `worker.js`.
-2. Extend the Python API for parameter validation and error handling.
-3. Customize CSP directives and sandbox flags per your deployment requirements.
+Automates building the frontend and installing the Python package.

 ## HIPAA-Conscious Deployment

 To deploy in a HIPAA-compliant environment and minimize ePHI exposure: